bmabsout/Thesis/src/chapters/00_introduction.typ

 Despite their apparent diversity, these four challenges share a common contributing factor: critical expressiveness limitations in how objectives are specified and optimized in robot learning.
 Current approaches lack the representational structures necessary to capture and preserve the semantic meaning of practitioner intentions throughout the learning pipeline, which exacerbates each of these challenges.

 The fundamental issue lies in the predominant reliance on scalar optimization primitives that cannot adequately represent logical relationships between objectives.
-When practitioners specify intentions like "achieve both speed and smoothness," they typically mean that both objectives matter, but whichever is less satisfied should become more important to improve.

-Consider the mathematical inadequacy when practitioners specify "smooth and fast flight."
-The intended relationship is that both objectives matter, but less fulfilled objectives should receive more attention, this requires structured composition that linear utilities cannot express.
+When practitioners specify intentions like "achieve both speed and smoothness," they typically mean that both objectives matter, but whichever but less fulfilled objectives should receive more attention, this requires structured composition that linear utilities cannot express.
 Linear scalarization attempts $R = w_1 R_"smooth" + w_2 R_"speed"$, but this treats both objectives equally regardless of their current satisfaction levels.
 If smoothness is at 0.3 and speed is at 0.9, the practitioner would want to focus on improving smoothness, but linear combination cannot encode this adaptive prioritization, fundamentally violating the practitioner's intent #todo[Pareto optimal RL].
 To account for this, many use sum of squares, but as we will see this can be seen as an instance of a more general operator to maximize.

 This semantic erosion propagates throughout the learning pipeline, manifesting as each of the four challenges.
 Practitioners cannot directly express their intentions, leading to brittle numerical approximations that fail under distributional shifts, cause catastrophic forgetting during adaptation, and require inefficient high-dimensional search over poorly structured optimization landscapes.